Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 (Nevertheless, rapeseed oil does contain some erucic acid – a type of fat – which may not be completely desirable as a food source.
 Canola is a type of rapeseed which contains a reduced amount of erucic acid.
 There are concerns that erucic acid may have a damaging effect upon heart tissue.
 In the US canola oil is accepted by the American Heart Association as providing significant health benefits.)

-That’s not all.
 Rape oil also is exceptionally rich in Omega 3 and Omega 6, which have well-recognised benefits for our health.
 Omega 3 plays a role in fighting inflammation.
-Rapeseed oil also contains Omega 9, in the form of oleic acid.
+The oil also contains Omega 9, in the form of oleic acid.
 This is the same as is found in olive oil.
 It is a monounsaturated fatty acid which is not strictly speaking essential but which has health benefits.
 Erucic acid is also classed as Omega 9.
 Omega 9s may have a role in helping the immune system and cancer prevention.

 There are claims that rapeseed oil will lower cholesterol.
 So far, these claims are unproven.